niklaskorz/nix-bundle-darwin/README.md

 ## Not yet working

 - Any Electron app (vscodium, vesktop, ...)
-- Anything relying on Nix store paths
+- Anything relying on Nix store paths besides symlinks and shared libraries

 ## License